MathieuBuisson/PSCodeHealth/docs/Metrics.md

 #### Default thresholds :
   - Warning : greater or equal to 7
   - Fail : greater or equal to 12

+### FunctionsWithoutHelp
+The total number of the function which do not contain any comment-based help.

+It is an important best practice to have help information for each function, even private function (for contributors, or code reviewers).
+At the very least, it should have a short statement describing the function's purpose.
+That is the **Synopsis**.
+There is no compliance rule for this metric because it is highly dependent on the total number of functions, and arguably, on the number of public functions.

 ### NumberOfTests
 The total number of tests found by Pester.
 Keep in mind that this metric is purely quantitative : it does not indicate anything about the **quality** or the **coverage** of the tests.
 This is why there is no compliance rule associated with this metric.